Excellent Wooded Course

 0 Helpful / 2 Not

-Cons: If it has rained much several tees areas become muddy and or mud puddles.
-They are nice tees but some were placed in low spots and some stick up and therefore can be awkward if you come off the end of the pad.
+If it has rained much several tees areas become muddy and or mud puddles.
+Nice tees but some were placed in low spots and some stick up and therefore can be awkward if you come off the end of the pad.

 Other Thoughts: Course winds through secluded woods on the plateau above some ravines on the edge of the Illinois river valley, but no hills come into play.